MohammedBakr44/auto-git/README.md

 Secondly: You have to enter the remote and the branch you want to push into, default is `origin master`.
 If you want to push to `origin master` leave it blank and press `Enter`.

 Thirdly: You have to specify if you want to use force flag `--force` or not, default is no, to use the default just leave it blank and press Enter.

+# last words

+I would like to share this book/wesbite because it helped me doing this: https://www.tldp.org/LDP/Bash-Beginners-Guide/html/Bash-Beginners-Guide.html.